15-Minute Guide to Retirement Planning

 3. Know How to Assess Your Risk Tolerance and Review Investment Strategies

 One piece of advice people often get about retirement planning is not to focus too much on the small details.
 The market will go up and down over the years.
 For the sake of your nest egg, it’s important not to panic every time your investments take a dip.
-However, it’s good to have an idea of your overall risk tolerance and to work with an advisor to put together an investment strategy that works for you.
+However, it’s good to have an idea of your overall risk tolerance and to work with an advisor to develop an investment strategy that works for you.

 A financial advisor can help you calculate your risk tolerance and make investment recommendations accordingly.
-When you work with a fiduciary, you’re working with someone who has a legal responsibility to recommend options that are in your best interest, meaning they can’t recommend an investment that would benefit them more than you.
+When you work with a fiduciary, you’re working with someone who has a legal responsibility to recommend investments that are in your best interest, meaning they can’t recommend an investment that would benefit them more than you.

 4. Know What to Include in Your Retirement Plan

-Depending on where you work and how much you earn, you might have several options when it comes to developing a retirement plan or deciding where to put your retirement savings.
+Depending on where you work and how much you earn, you might have several options when developing a retirement plan or deciding where to put your retirement savings.
 The more comprehensive and well-rounded your retirement plan is, the better.
 You want a plan that helps you minimize your tax burden while maximizing the potential for return.
 Here’s what to think about when deciding where to put your money:

 - Retirement account options: Many employers offer 401(k) plans or similar, which allow you to set aside pretax money for retirement.
 If you’re under age 50, you can invest up to $19,500 per year in an employer-sponsored plan.
 Depending on your income, you can also save up to $6,000 per yearin an IRA.
 An IRA can be an option even if you don’t have a plan through an employer.
 If you’d like to save more than the limits on either a 401(k) or IRA, you can set money aside in an individual investment account.

 - Life insurance: While life insurance shouldn’t be your sole source of retirement income, some people decide to use it as a supplement to their other investments.
-A permanent life insurance policy might offer a cash value component, which can provide some additional income once you retire.
+A permanent life insurance policy might offer a cash value component, which can provide additional income once you retire.
 Since permanent life insurance policies tend to cost much more than term life insurance and because the returns on a cash value plan might not be substantial, it’s a good idea to discuss the benefits of incorporating life insurance into your retirement plan with a fiduciary advisor.

 - Estate planning: You may be thinking of the future of your heirs when you develop a retirement plan.
 Estate planning can be part of retirement planning.
 It can make sense to consider your legacy and how to minimize the tax burden on your heirs when you develop a retirement strategy.